coopy/pernilsson.io/pages/index.md

 Find me on [Twitter](https://twitter.com/persproutlab), [Github](https://github.com/coopy), and [LinkedIn](https://www.linkedin.com/in/sproutlab).

 If you want to work with me, you can reach me via per@sproutlab.com, or give me a call at +1 (512) 550-7241.

+## Background

+I've always been attracted to the immediately practical use of knowledge.
+I cut my teeth on the web by putting up simple websites usable by anyone, which to me was more interesting than diving into theoretical computer science and algorithm optimization.
+Perhaps that's why I chose to study the nascent field of interaction design in college.
+This is where I learned to put the user first, and that all the technology in the world can't help you unless you're applying design thinking to the (right) problem.

+After college, armed with an understanding of design's crucial importance to the success of any product or service, I began applying this knowledge to my software development practice.
+I've now been a professional software developer for 10 years.